DerKekser/unity-sensors/README.md

 # Unity - Sensors

-[Sensors](https://github.com/DerKekser/unity-sensors) is a library for Unity that provides different 2D and 3D sensors.
-The sensors are used to detect objects in the environment and can be used for example for AI.
+[Sensors](https://github.com/DerKekser/unity-sensors) is a Unity library providing various 2D and 3D sensors to detect objects within the game environment.
+These sensors can be particularly useful for AI development.

 ## Contents
 - [Sensor Types](#sensor-types)